H-SG/aoc-python-2025/README.md

 # Day 1
 Part 1 was pretty easy, part 2 took me longer than I care to admit to catch the edge case of the left rotation roll over...

+# Day 2
+I wonder if there is a more elegant way of doing this, either way, accidentally solved P2 first, aside from a small little error.